Russian destroyer Admiral Zakharov

 Admiral Zakharov was a Udaloy-class destroyer of the Russian Navy.
-She was named after admiral Mikhail Zakharov.
+She was named after Soviet admiral Mikhail Zakharov.

 Development and design

 Project 1155 dates to the 1970s when it was concluded that it was too costly to build large-displacement, multi-role combatants.
 The concept of a specialized surface ship was developed by Soviet designers.

 They are 156 m in length, 17.3 m in beam and 6.5 m in draught.

 Construction and career

 Admiral Zakharov was laid down on 16 October 1981, and launched on 4 November 1982 by Yantar Shipyard in Kaliningrad.
 She was commissioned on 30 December 1983.
 On January 18, 1984, the ship was included in the Pacific Fleet.
 The naval ensign was raised on 25 March 1984.

 In 1985, the Admiral Zakharov was considered the best ship of the Baltic Fleet as a part of the Baltic squadron of heterogeneous forces (commander - 2nd rank captain Viktor Vladimirovich Onofriychuk).

 In 1987, she made the transition to the Pacific Fleet.
 From 21 to 25 October 1987, she paid visits to Luanda in Angola, then from November 6 to November 11 to Maputo in Mozambique, from November 17 to November 23 to Victoria, Seychelles, and from November 29 to 3 December the ship made a friendly visit to Bombay in India.

 Between 12–16 May 1988 as part of a detachment of ships under the flag of the commander of the Pacific Fleet, Admiral G. A. Khvatov, the ship engaged in technical cooperation and an exchange of visits between the ships of the Soviet Navy and the DPRK and also paid an official visit to Wonsan.
 In the winter of 1988–1989 the ship undertook various tasks of combat service in the Persian Gulf.

 In February 1989, the ship, together with floating base Ivan Kolyshkin, the minesweepers Rear Admiral Pershin, Kharkovsky Komsomolets and Vice-Admiral Zhukov, carried out the mission of protecting peaceful USSR shipping in the Persian Gulf zone.

 Arriving at the end of 1988, by 23 February 1989, she escorted six convoys of 15 ships (where the commander of the navigational combat unit, Lieutenant-Commander Alexander Marchenko, distinguished himself).